Blendify/blender-manual/blender_docs/manual/modeling/meshes/properties/vertex_groups/vertex_weights.rst

 Pasting
 -------

-:kbd:`LMB` the Paste Icon allows you to forward a single weight of the active Vertex to all selected vertices.
+:kbd:`LMB` the Paste button allows you to forward a single weight of the active vertex to all selected vertices.
-But note that weights are only pasted to vertices which already have a weight value in the affected Vertex Group.
+But note that weights are only pasted to vertices which already have a weight value in the affected vertex group.

 .. figure:: /images/modeling_meshes_properties_vertex-groups_vertex-weights_editor-delete.png
    :width: 260px